 Since prototyping is a testing process, you should make sure that you buy at least two units of each component to have a backup if something goes wrong.
 When working on a perfboard, it is advisable to use premade wires instead of wiring holes point to point.
 Recheck each connection after you finish wiring two assembly components.
-Document everything u do and keep notes.
-If it is convenient, it is also advisable to prototype in a breadboard before moving on to another board type that needs soldering.
+Document everything you do and keep notes.
+If convenient, it is also advisable to prototype in a breadboard before moving on to another board type that needs soldering.